 International safety organizations like the American Cancer Society, the FDA, the Scientific Committee on Consumer Safety, Health Canada, and the Personal Care Products Council have all concluded parabens are safe to use in consumer products and do not increase one’s risk of developing cancer.
 It’s important to remember this 50-year history of credentialed safe usage in a wide variety of consumer products.
 New ingredients, even well-tested ones, lack this sort of history and extensive testing by multiple government and independent scientific/medical agencies.

 Ironically, parabens are a key element in your cosmetic, health, beauty, and other personal care products to make sure they are properly safe to use and maintain freshness.
 Without preservatives, everyday items like cleansers, lotions, and toners would become overwhelmed with bacteria, mold, and fungus.
 These are obviously immediately harmful to the skin, eyes, and mucous membranes.

 Always keep in mind the full weight of any ingredient before suggesting any danger to using it.
-We always say it’s important to know what you are putting on or inside your body, but just as you should beware of claims from magical cure-all ingredients, also be weary of claims against the longstanding use of others.
-Products marketing themselves as “paraben-free” are purely gimmicks designed to capitalize on misinformation.
+We always say it’s important to know what you are putting on or inside your body, but just as you should beware of claims from magical cure-all ingredients, also be wary of claims against the longstanding use of others.
+Products marketing themselves as “paraben-free” are mostly \gimmicks designed to capitalize on misinformation.
 Purely removing an ingredient that has a clear function does not make a product better on its own.